 Jaybird X4Full Review

 It isn’t the most flashy or noteworthy feature, but it’s one of the most practical.
 The X3’s had a cable cinch as well but for some reason, we were never able to get it to stay secure when it was wrapped around the back of the head.
 Thankfully, that isn’t a problem with the Jaybird X4 earbuds.
+If you’re tight on cash and want most of what the X4 has to offer, the company’s Tarah model is a fine alternative.

 Need true wireless earbuds?
 The Jabra Elite 65t is your best bet